hriScaleDatabase/ScaleDatabase_temp/_posts/2024-06-11-charaltrust.md

 [PAPER](https://link.springer.com/article/10.1007/s12369-015-0333-8){:target="_blank"}
 <br>Charalambous, G., Fletcher, S., & Webb, P. (2016).
 The development of a scale to evaluate trust in industrial human-robot collaboration.
 International Journal of Social Robotics, 8, 193-209.

 <br>PDF of instructions for use, scoring, and blank scale is not readily available.
-Check the paper for more details or click [here]({% post_url 2024-06-20-submitScale %}) to submit this information if you are the author of this scale.
+Check the paper for more details or email hriscaledatabase@gmail.com to submit this information if you are the author of this scale.

 # Final Scale Items (10 total):